Left to Right: Muhammad Ali Jinnah (Founder of Pakistan) - Mr Asif Ali Zardari (President) - Mr Yousaf Raza Gilani(Prime Minister)

 Pakistan is a federal republic with a semi-presidential

-system, with four autonomous Provinces – Balochistan, Sindh, Punjab, and NWFP
+system, with four autonomous Provinces – Balochistan, Sindh, Punjab, and Khyber

 Areas and the Federal Capital Territory.
 Pakistan also exercises de facto